 So there you have it.
 You can earn points as you build your plan, but at the same time, be aware that certain decisions you make may put some of those points at risk.

 You get to determine the right trade offs so that you end up with a plan that meets your needs and does so in a way that feels achievable for you.
 Points create an easy mechanism to quickly understand what those trade offs might be.

 Points are simple, but make no mistake, there’s heavy lifting involved to determine their value.

-GBI’s goal is to develop a system – planning with points – so that anyone can build a plan for a financial goal.
+Through our app, Lasso, we’ve developed this system – planning with points – so that anyone can build a plan for a financial goal.
 Points are powerful, simple and don’t require you to become a financial expert.

 At the same time, they are a way for us to do the difficult work for you but keep it simple, so you understand how to build a plan that reflects your preferences.

 And that’s the key – making sure that your plan works for you in both the good scenarios and the bad ones.